goodbye-angel/go_doodle_go/README.md

 ## Future Improvements
 - auto-login after registration
-- ability for users to add edit drawings
+- ability for users to edit drawings
 - users can choose to allow additions/edits from other people
 - user profiles
 - follow/friend list functionality